 This carpet cleaner offers excellent value for money and is certainly one we would recommend.
-If you would like to read more about the Vax Rapid Power Plus then we have a full review in this article.
+If you would like to learn more, go ahead and read our Vax Rapid Power Plus review.

 The Vax Rapid Power Revive carpet cleaner is the mid-priced model of the three Vax cleaners reviewed in this article.
 It’s usually around £20-£30 cheaper than the Vax Power Plus model but ultimately the differences come down to accent colour (orange versus blue) and the number of hand tools supplied.
 That’s it.

 The Power Revive is pretty much an identical model to the Power Plus with the same 5 scrub brushes, 4.7 litre water tanks and twin (quick and deep clean) cleaning modes.
 It even ways the same at 8.4kg!
 The only difference is the number of hand tools supplied.
 With the Power Revive you get the same length (2.5m) hose and crevice tool but the microbial upholstery hand tool is replaced by a standard upholstery hand tool and you’ll have to do without the motorised SpinScrub tool.

 In our opinion, we would just pay the extra to get the additional motorised hand tool as this is probably one of the more useful of the available tools.
 We have reviewed the Vax Rapid Power Revive carpet cleaner in detail and you can read more in this article.